 Use Delayed Load

-Turn on the experimental feature for Delayed Load if your app has more than 10 screens, no rules, and many controls that are on multiple screens and that are directly bound to the data source.
-If you build this type of app and don’t enable this feature, app performance may suffer because the controls in all screens must be populated even on screens that aren’t open.
+Turn on the experimental feature for delayed load if your app has more than 10 screens, no rules, and many controls that are on multiple screens and are directly bound to the data source.
+If you build this type of app and don't enable this feature, app performance can suffer because the controls in all screens must be populated even on screens that aren't open.
 Also, all screens of the app must be updated whenever the data source changes, such as when the user adds a record.

-Use data sources and formulas that can be delegated to keep your apps performing well while users can access all the information they need, and avoid hitting the data row limit of 2000 for non-delegable queries.
-For data-record columns on which users can search, filter, or sort data, those indexes of columns are designed well as these docs describe for SQL Server and SharePoint.
+Use data sources and formulas that can be delegated to keep your apps performing well while users can access all the information they need, and avoid hitting the data row limit of 2,000 for non-delegable queries.
+For data-record columns on which users can search, filter, or sort data, use indexes on columns as described by the data sources such as SQL Server or SharePoint.

 Republish apps regularly